o-william-white/galaxy_tutorials/dada2_tutorial.md

 Rename the advanced cut output to something more meaningful e.g 'removeBimeraDenovo no mock'

 ## Hand-over to phyloseq

 The phyloseq R package is a powerful framework for further analysis of microbiome data.
 We now demonstrate how to straightforwardly import the tables produced by the DADA2 pipeline into phyloseq.
 We’ll also add the small amount of metadata we have – the samples are named by the gender (G), mouse subject number (X) and the day post-weaning (Y) it was sampled (eg. GXDY).

+Download the main DADA2 output removeBimeraDenovo table without the mock sample assignTaxonomy and add species table

+To download results, select the resul header, then the save icon